Welcome

 4:00 PM - 5:30 PMBring It to the Circle: An African-Centered Approach to Problem Solving, A Fishbowl Exploration

 This workshop is designed to provide an immersive and collaborative experience for participants to engage in the practice of African-centered solutions to contemporary issues.
 Rooted in the principles of African communalism, this workshop draws on the rich traditions of collective wisdom, dialogue, and Ubuntu to approach complex challenges facing African and African-descended communities today.
-The fishbowl format, a unique discussion method that allows for both intimate dialogue and community-wide observation, will serve as a dynamic tool for fostering deep understanding, critical thinking, and actionable solutions.

 Track: Founding Principles and Values